Producing 'Candle Wick' | Breakdown

 3D LAYOUT:

-Shauna Ludgate, our second Director and 3D Supervisor, was responsible for doing the 3D Layout.
-It included three different environments, Wick's den, the hallway and the basement, which she built within the first two weeks of the project.
-On the third week, she passed it on to our modeller & rigger, Tom Perry, to do daily maintenance, future adjustments and troubleshooting while she was supervising animation and doing lighting tests.
+Shauna Ludgate, our 3D Supervisor, undertook the task of creating the 3D Layout.
+This involved constructing three distinct environments: Wick's den, the hallway, and the basement, all of which she completed within the initial two weeks of the project.
+During the third week, she delegated the responsibility of daily maintenance, future adjustments, and troubleshooting to our modeller & rigger, Tom Perry, while she focused on supervising animation and conducting lighting tests.

 Check out the below 3D Layout pictures for multiple views.